Spencer Dinwiddie NBA Preview vs. the Celtics

-The Brooklyn Nets, Spencer Dinwiddie included, take on the Boston Celtics on Saturday at 8:00 PM ET.
+Spencer Dinwiddie plus his Brooklyn Nets teammates take on the Boston Celtics at 7:30 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.